 Moldova’s primary sector, mainly focused on agriculture, thrives due to its favorable climate and abundant natural resources.
 With 69% of the land dedicated to agriculture, the country produces a variety of crops and animal products, including wheat, maize, sunflower seeds, grapes, sugar beets, apples, milk, potatoes, barley, and plums.

-Despite contributing 17.7% to the GDP, agriculture plays a crucial role in the economy.
+Despite contributing about 8.3% to the GDP (As of 2022), agriculture plays a crucial role in the economy and remains a major employer.
 The diversity of agricultural products highlights the sector’s significance, showcasing the country’s self-sufficiency and export potential.

 Military Activities and Economic Sectors of Moldova